 Courses with Keystone Exams are designed to address the requirements of these tests.
 RHS utilizes Classroom Diagnostic Tools (CDTs) to identify student strengths and needs and provide students opportunities to practice the types of questions they will see.
 Test prep and review materials are also provided to students to assist in studying for the exams.

 Yes, per state law PDE requires schools to put the highest level of proficiency level for each Keystone exam on the student’s transcript.
-Successful completion of a Project Based Assessment (PBA) counts as “Proficient” for the module in question.
+Successful completion of an alternative pathway counts as “Proficient” for the module in question.

-What happens if my child has a concussion or other significant medical issue and cannot take a Keystone Exam during the testing window?
+What happens if my child has a medical issue and cannot take a Keystone Exam during the test window?

 Students experiencing a significant and sudden medical condition preventing them from taking a Keystone Exam during the testing window must have a note from their doctor stating the reason for the temporary exemption, and start and end dates for the condition.
 Any student who misses the testing period will make-up the missed Keystone Exams at the next available window.
 Students who are unable to take a Keystone Exam due to a significant and sudden medical condition will also be unable to participate in extra-curricular activities during the testing window.